Soft and chewy triple chocolate chip cookies made with semi-sweet chips, chocolate chunks and cocoa powder. A chocolate lover’s dream cookie!

 This is hands down one of my favorite cookie recipes ever.
 They’re super fudgy and have an amazing rich flavor.
 Plus they’re crispy on the outsides with a super soft center.
 Seriously to die for!

-You could also use a milk chips instead of semi sweet.
-I also used two different kinds of cocoa powder (dark and natural unsweetened) to add an extra depth of richness, but you’re more than welcome to use one or the other.
-If you’d like to make a double chocolate cookie, just use one type of chocolate chip and one cocoa powder.
-I love the triple effect from both the chips and chunks though.
+If you’d like to make a double chocolate chip cookie, just use one type of chocolate chip and one cocoa powder.
 I also love topping them with a little bit of sea salt to really bring out the flavor.

 CREAM.
 Using an electric mixer, cream together the butter and sugars.
 Mix in the eggs and vanilla until smooth.

 MIX.
 In a separate bowl, whisk together all of the dry ingredients.
 Slowly pour the flour mixture into the wet mixture and mix until just combined.
 Then fold in the chocolate chips and chill the dough in the fridge for 15-20 minutes.